harsh-sutariya/Product-Recommendation-System/README.md

 5. **Final Result:** The final clusters are formed, and each product description belongs to one of these clusters.

-In your app, K-Means helps group similar product descriptions together, making it easier to recommend products based on similarity within clusters.
+In this app, K-Means helps group similar product descriptions together, making it easier to recommend products based on similarity within clusters.

 ## Latent Semantic Analysis (LSA):